ysangkok/python-bitcoinlib/README.md

     bitcointx.core.scripteval - Script evaluation/verification
     bitcointx.core.serialize  - Serialization

-In the future the bitcointx.core may use the Satoshi sourcecode directly as a library.
+Note that this code may not be fully consensus-compatible with current bitcoin core codebase.
+Corner cases that is not relevant to creating valid bitcoin transactions is unlikely to be considered.
+See also note on VerifyScript usage below.

 Non-consensus critical modules include the following:

     bitcointx          - Chain selection
     bitcointx.base58   - Base58 encoding